Saudi Aramco says Huthi strike tore large hole in oil tank - RFI

 Jeddah (Saudi Arabia) (AFP)

+The Iran-backed Huthis said they had fired a Quds-2 missile Monday in retaliation for Saudi Arabia's role at the head of a military coalition that supports the government in Yemen's long conflict.

-The energy giant took reporters to the distribution facility where damage to the tank was visible the day after the attack, with the top rim left fire-blackened and the railings above buckled from the heat.
+Aramco took reporters Tuesday to the distribution facility where damage to the storage tank was visible, with the top rim fire-blackened and a railings above buckled from the heat.

 "Unfortunately the facility was hit yesterday by a projectile, by a hostile attack.
 As you know Aramco has been a target of such hostile attacks," said Abdullah al-Ghamdi, manager of the North Jeddah Bulk Plant.

-"This tank, as you see, is hit from the top side... there is major damage to the roof itself, it's a big hole that is almost two metres by two metres," he said.
+The roof of the tank suffered "major damage" with a hole measuring two metres (six feet) across, he said.
 "It was a big fire, it was a big explosion but it was controlled."

 The manager said that distribution from the plant, which provides refined products including jet fuel to the country's west, was restored within three hours even though the damaged tank -- one of 13 -- remained out of action.